SUSE/machinery/manual/docs/machinery_security_implications.1.md

 Machinery transfers data from one end point to another via SSH (using public key authentication).

 Depending on the scope, Machinery [collects information](machinery_main_scopes.1/index.html) about files on the system.
-Additionally, when the `--extract-files` option is given for `inspect` command, not only the meta data about the files (e.g. permission bits, owner, group etc.) but also the file content is extracted.
+Additionally, when the `--extract-files` option is given for the `inspect` command, not only the meta data about the files (e.g. permission bits, owner, group etc .) but also the file content is extracted.
 Machinery does not distinguish between sensitive data (such as private keys or password files).
 That means that everyone with access to the system description has automatically access to **all** extracted files and contained sensitive data.

 #### root/sudo Privileges
 An inspection can only be done, when the user on the inspected system is either root or has sudo privileges.
-How sudo needs to be configured can be read [here](machinery-inspect.1/index.html#prerequisites).
+Information about the required sudo configuration can be found [here](machinery-inspect.1/index.html#prerequisites).

 ## Storage of Data
 #### Access Restrictions
 After an inspection has been completed, the directory where the description is stored is made readable only for the user.
-Whether the root user or other users with sudo rights can still access it is out of scope.
 The data is not encrypted by Machinery.

 #### Used Permission Bits
 When Machinery extracts data, it sets permission bits for files and directories as follows: